-Lastly and to further clarify, this BS:5837 survey does not constitute a full Visual Tree Assessment (= TRAM\ Level 2 - Basis Assessment) that would ordinarily be carried out for Tree Risk Assessment reporting.
+Lastly and to further clarify, this BS:5837 survey does not constitute a full Visual Tree Assessment (= TRAM Level 2 - Basis Assessment) that would ordinarily be carried out for Tree Risk Assessment reporting.
 In effect, this BS:5837 survey equates to a TRAM Level 1 Limited Visual Assessment.

-\ "Tree Risk Assessment Manual" Dunster, Julian A., E. Thomas Smiley, Nelda Matheny, and Sharon Lilly (2013) International Society of Arboriculture
+"Tree Risk Assessment Manual" Dunster, Julian A., E. Thomas Smiley, Nelda Matheny, and Sharon Lilly (2013) International Society of Arboriculture

-1.5 SITE OBSERVATIONS
+1.6 SITE OBSERVATIONS

 This report has been based on my site observations and in light of my experience.
-This along with my qualifications are summarised in Appendix 3.

-1.6 CAVEATS
+1.7 CAVEATS